Quantum Tech Insider

 National labs (Sandia, Oak Ridge, Argonne) and defense contractors (Lockheed Martin, Raytheon) also have active quantum programs with competitive salaries and clearance-dependent roles.

-Salary Expectations
+Quantum Computing Salary Expectations

 Even adjacent roles — like technical writers specializing in quantum content or project managers for quantum teams — pay well above their non-quantum equivalents.

-How to Break In Without a PhD
+How to Break Into Quantum Computing Without a PhD

 1. Build a portfolio — contribute to open-source quantum projects (Qiskit, Cirq, PennyLane all welcome contributors)